 What functionality does the VirtualHere software provide?

 VirtualHere will make your USB device appear local and yet be connected in a remote location.
 All communication takes place transparently using a network instead of a USB cable, thereby allowing remote access to USB devices.
-There are many benefits to enabling remote access to USB devices, including not needing to have your USB device actually present near your computer, being able to share the device among different computers on the network or over the Internet, and being able to centrally manage USB devices in an office environment.
+There are many benefits to enabling remote access to USB devices, including not needing to have your USB device actually present near your computer, being able to use the device at another computer on the network or over the Internet (simultaneous access to the same device is not supported), and being able to centrally manage USB devices in an office environment.

 Can more than one client use the same USB device simultaneously?